haproxytech/vmware-haproxy/docs/virtual-ip-config.md

 ```
 journalctl -xeu anyip-routes
 ```
 7. Make sure that the configuration on the control plane managing HAProxy frontends agrees with the configuration in the appliance.
-In the case of vSphere with Tanzu Workload Enablement, it's the field marked "IP Address Ranges for Virtual Servers" (see https://youtu.be/wfYDDbBJHfM?t=1947).
+In the case of vSphere with Tanzu Workload Management, it's the field marked "IP Address Ranges for Virtual Servers" (see https://youtu.be/wfYDDbBJHfM?t=1947).
 The ranges in here should be the same or a subset of the ranges in `/etc/vmware/anyip-routes.cfg`.

 ## Advanced